 - Limited contact options.
 There’s no customer service line or live-chat feature.
 When you have a problem or complaint, you’ll need to submit an email request and wait for a response.

 - No company information.
 Who runs Pickpocket?
 The answer is unclear.
-Unlike similar apps like ChangEd, there isn’t much information on the people behind Pickpocket.
+Unlike similar apps like ChangEd and Sum-it, there isn’t much information on the people behind Pickpocket.

 Refinance your student loans to save money